 - Secure Base

 - Child Sexual Exploitation

 - Record Keeping

 - Managing Transitions

 - De-Escalation Techniques

 - Teenage Development & Managing Behaviour

-Fostering can be challenging at times, and foster carers must be equipped with the necessary tools to manage challenges that arise.
+Fostering can be challenging at times, and carers must be equipped with the necessary tools to manage challenges that arise.